 Before we can dive into whether ICOs have a sustainable future and whether businesses should rely on them, we first need to make sure we're on the same page about what initial coin offerings are.
 With that goal in mind, let's cover the most frequently asked questions about ICOs and cryptocurrencies:

-- What is ICO funding?
-ICO funding is a method of raising funds via an initial coin offering, which is basically a digital crowd fund that, instead of FIAT, collects Bitcoin or Ethereum.
+What is ICO funding?
+ICO funding is a method of fundraising via an initial coin offering, which is a digital crowdfund that, instead of fiat currency, collects Bitcoin or Ethereum.

-- What is ICO marketing?
-ICO marketing is a service provided primarily by digital marketing agencies that has the goal of developing a strategy for promoting an ICO-based project and fundraising.
+What is ICO marketing?
+ICO marketing is a service provided primarily by digital marketing agencies that aim to develop a strategy for promoting an ICO-based project and fundraising.

-- What is the ICO market?
-The ICO market is simply the current state of things in the ICO field, which carries its own standards, prices, and rules.
+What is the ICO market?
+The ICO market is the current state of things in the ICO field, which carries its standards, prices, and rules.

-- What is an alt coin?
-An alt coin is any digital cryptocurrency similar to Bitcoin.
-The term stands for alternative to Bitcoin and is used to describe any crypto that uses the same fundamental building blocks as Bitcoin.
+What is an altcoin?
+An altcoin is any digital cryptocurrency similar to Bitcoin.
+The term stands for an alternative to Bitcoin and describes any crypto that uses the same fundamental building blocks as Bitcoin.